m-n/rundown/git-bisect.md

     git bisect start d169e99 697d95   # d169e99 could typically be a branch name
     git bisect run ./bisect.lisp

-That should have run for several seconds, and then tell you what that the first bad commit was 4392d6, in which I introduced my own list reader.
+That should have run for several seconds, and then told you that the first bad commit was 4392d6, in which I introduced my own list reader.

 Now you can check the log of the bisect, and then finish the bisect.